CsakEgyBago/RawrCraftMods/README.md

 ---

+## 🛠️ Utility

+**JEI (Just Enough Items)** — Shows crafting recipes and uses for every item in the game.
+Essential for modded play.

+**Jade** — Shows a tooltip with information about whatever block or entity you're looking at — health, contents, progress.

+**Jade Addons** — Extends Jade's tooltip support to cover more modded blocks and entities.

+**Clumps** — Groups XP orbs together into single entities.
+Reduces lag and makes XP collection cleaner.

+**Leaves Be Gone** — Instantly removes leaf blocks when their supporting log is cut, no waiting for decay.

+**Fancy Toasts** — Replaces vanilla advancement pop-ups with cleaner, more stylish notification toasts.

+**Multiplayer Bosses** — Scales boss health and difficulty based on how many players are nearby.

+**DiscCord** — Adds Discord rich presence so your current game status appears on your Discord profile.

+**Better Compatibility Checker** — Shows mod compatibility information in the mod list.
+Handy for debugging.

+---

 ## 🧰 Libraries & Dependencies

 These mods don't add content on their own but are required for other mods to function.

 - **Architectury** — Cross-platform mod library
+- **Athena** — Cosmetics and rendering library
+- **Citadel** — Animation and entity library used by Alex's Mobs
 - **Cloth Config** — Configuration screen framework
 - **CoroUtil** — Utility library
 - **CreativeCore** — Core library for Ambient Sounds and others